Feodor-Lynen-Gymnasium Planegg: Location and traffic connections

 The school is located in the eastern part of the municipality of Planegg on Feodor-Lynen-Street.
 The school can be reached via various MVV bus lines from the Planegg Friedhof stop on Münchner Straße.
-At the beginning of the year 2017 the lines 266 (Klinikum Großhadern – Planegg), 260 (Fürstenried-West – Germering-Unterpfaffenhofen) and 936 (Fürstenried-West – Gauting) stop here.
+At the beginning of the year 2017 the lines 266 (Klinikum Großhadern – Planegg), 260 (Fürstenried West – Germering-Unterpfaffenhofen) and 936 (Fürstenried-West – Gauting) stop here.
 With the bus lines 266 and 260 there is a connection to the Munich S-Bahn or the Munich U-Bahn.
 In addition, both Neuried and Martinsried are connected by separate cycle paths.

 School

 Naming

 The Feodor-Lynen-Gymnasium in Planegg was named after the biochemist and Nobel Prize winner Feodor Lynen.
 Initially, the name Würmtal-Gymnasium was considered, but a naming after a regionally anchored person was preferred.
-Thereupon two important Planegger personalities ran for the name of the Gymnasium, on the one hand Feodor Lynen, who worked at the Max Planck Institute of Biochemistry for a long time and lived in Planegg, on the other hand the Bavarian comedian Karl Valentin, who lived and is buried in Planegg.
+Thereupon two important Planegg figures ran for the name of the Gymnasium, on the one hand Feodor Lynen, who worked at the Max Planck Institute of Biochemistry for a long time and lived in Planegg, on the other hand the Bavarian comedian Karl Valentin, who lived and is buried in Planegg.
 In 1980, a committee agreed on Feodor Lynen.
 The new building complex of the Feodor-Lynen-Gymnasium was finally inaugurated on July 6, 1981.